Funfetti Pudding Pops Recipe

 Instructions

-- In a mixing bowl (see note), whisk milk and pudding mix for about 1 minute or until it begins to thicken.
-Whisk in jimmies.
+- In a mixing bowl, whisk milk and pudding mix for about 1 minute or until it begins to thicken.
+If you have a mixing bowl with a pouring spout or very large measuring cup, it's much easier to fill the molds. in jimmies.1 pkg.
+(3.4 oz.) instant vanilla pudding, 1 ¾ cups 2% milk

-- Pour mixture into popsicle molds, and freeze until firm (at least 3 hours).
-Once frozen, remove from popsicle molds and enjoy immediately.
+- Pour mixture into popsicle molds, and freeze until firm, at least 3 hours but preferably overnight.

 Notes

-- If desired, other flavors of pudding may be used.
+- Variations: Other flavors of pudding may be used.
 Sugar-free pudding is fine, too, as long as it’s instant pudding.
+You can add any color of sprinkles you like!
+Match the sprinkles to the occasion.

 Could you basically use any size box of instant pudding that asks for 2c of milk, then just use 1/4c less milk?
 For instance, some 1oz packages call for the same amount of milk (2c).
 If the called-for amount of milk is the same to start with, do you suppose the consistency will end up the same regardless of pudding package size?